helloeduardo/build_a_person/README.md

 # Build-A-Man

-This is a Build-A-Man (Hangman) game project from The Odin Project.
+This is a Build-A-Person (Hangman) word-guessing game project from The Odin Project.